statsmaths/stat209/_notes/class06-reproducible-research.md

 Drag and drop the `figure.jpg` image into the directory.
 You should now have this file show up on your class website (it may take a few minutes and require you to manually refresh the page).

+Then, look at the RMarkdown cheat sheet.
+Add one new element from the sheet into your markdown file and re-upload (Note you can download the file to work on your own computer by clicking 'Raw' and then downloading the file directly).

 Finally, look at the first project assignment.
 I will answer further questions and offer more exposition about this in our next class meeting.